What Is the Tundra Biome?

 Animal Adaptations in the Tundra Biome

-Scarcity of food and the harsh climate may make survival in the tundra biome seem impossible, but the animals found here pull off this seemingly impossible task with ease.
-Like we said earlier, the credit for this goes to their superb adaptation skills.
-Some of the most prominent animal adaptations that tundra animals sport include the presence of thick fur and rich deposits of fat to help them survive the freezing cold, small ears to minimize heat loss, small bodies to ensure minimal exposure to frigid air, and broad feet to make it easier for them to walk on snow.
-Besides these physical adaptations, there also exist behavioral adaptations in the form of hibernation and migration.
-Several animals resort to hibernation during winter, when food availability poses the biggest problem.
-Others flock to warmer areas and return only in the summer.
+Some of the most prominent physical adaptations include thick fur and rich fat deposits to survive the freezing cold, small ears to minimize heat loss, compact bodies to reduce exposure to frigid air, and broad feet that make walking on snow easier.
+Beyond physical traits, behavioral adaptations also play a key role.
+Several animals resort to hibernation during winter, when food is hardest to find.
+Others migrate to warmer areas and return only in summer.